I build the live systems behind software that has to hold up.

 Hi, I'm Levii.

-What I actually do is distributed-systems engineering wearing a game-dev jacket: authoritative client/server architectures, custom RPC protocols, state replication, versioned data persistence, and making unreliable third-party dependencies behave.
-I care about the invisible plumbing that makes a world feel solid.
+Under the surface it's the same discipline wherever it ships: authoritative client/server architectures, custom RPC protocols, state replication, versioned persistence, and making unreliable third-party dependencies behave.
+I care about the invisible plumbing that keeps a system solid under real load.

-I'm now looking for a role where I can bring that systems mindset to a team — in games or beyond.
+I'm now looking for a role — backend, systems, or general software engineering — where I can bring that mindset to a team and keep leveling up alongside people who've done it longer.

 Let's build something solid.